Understanding Python Assert: When to Use It and When to Avoid It

 AssertionError

-We'd get the exact same error message
+You'll get the same error message.

 def sum_calc(*args):